dgranadosv/TA_extracter/README.md

     * Vioplot
     * Wget
     *cd-hit

-The scripts generate some graphical outputs and tables that are condensed in the RESULTS folder,
+The scripts generate some graphical outputs and tables that are condensed in the RESULTS folder

-# Note: This code is non-optimal and several improvement is still needed to make it a functional tool, but it is shared
-# for purely education purposes
+Note: This code is non-optimal and several improvement is still needed to make it a functional tool, but it is shared for purely education purposes